ygemici/osz/loader/README.md

 using any configuration or even knowing the filesystem in question.

-On BIOS based systems, the same image can be loaded via MultiBoot, chainload from MBR (GPT hybrid booting) or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).
+On BIOS based systems, the same image can be loaded via MultiBoot, chainload from MBR or VBR (GPT hybrid booting) or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).

 On EFI machines, the PCI Option ROM is created from a standard EFI